CV-goes-frr/CVIP/CONTRIBUTING.md

    - If necessary, navigate to `src/VerifyQuery.py`.
    - Add support for your filter in query verification.

-6. **Import Filter in CVIP Module:**
-   - Navigate to `CVIP.py`.
-   - Add an import statement for your filter at the top of the file.

 By following these steps, your new filter will be integrated into the project and ready for use.
 Don't forget to test your changes locally before opening a pull request.

 ### Python Style Guide